Undergraduate Policies and Procedures

 - Be absent from George Mason for a minimum of three consecutive calendar years.

 - Complete the Appeal Request form, providing a detailed explanation for why they were unsuccessful in those courses and how they have made changes to ensure their academic progress upon their return.
-This form should be submitted to the CEHD Student and Academic Affairs Office within 12 months of the first day of the re-enrollment term.
+This form should be submitted to the CEHD Office of Student and Academic Affairs within 12 months of the first day of the re-enrollment term.

 Clemency is neither automatic nor guaranteed.